 We have rapidly deployed our ImmunoPhage platform to address the ongoing COVID-19 crisis.
-Our ImmunoPhage platform has been designed to include multiple epitopes from multiple domains simultaneously to enhance efficacy.
+Our ImmunoPhage platform has been designed to include multiple epitopes from multiple domains simultaneously.
 Using the known immunogenicity of the closely related SARS virus and the highly conserved structural genes (N, M, E and S), we have developed an ImmunoPhage cocktail broadly covering large epitopic domains of SARS-Cov-2.
-The FDA has provided us with positive feedback regarding our ImmunoPhage cocktail approach and clinical trial design.
+We have discussed our ImmunoPhage cocktail approach and clinical trial design with the FDA.